top of page

 W

+*Picture.
 Allegan book p.
-3. Photo of school p.
-3. 1960 enrollment was 52 students.
+3. Photo of school In 1960, 52 students were enrolled.
 Standard School in 1922.
-History of Allegan County.
-Pic
+History of Allegan County

 Allegan